 Letting go of controlling our own or other’s feelings will most likely make us feel extremely vulnerable at first.
 We are re-experiencing the child of the past in an adult’s body which can be very painful.
 (This experience has been named age regression by John Lee and flashback experience by Pete Walker).

 In the midst of age regression or flashback we may feel very small, vulnerable, fearful and ashamed but our path of healing involves staying with, experiencing and connecting these feelings to incidents in the past.

 Finding others who can support us in experiencing, identifying and working through these feelings, will help us to uncouple the fear or shame from our true feelings.
-It will help us to grow an inner adult who recognises and takes seriously the inner child’s feelings from a damaging or traumatising past.
+It will help us to grow an inner adult who recognizes and takes seriously the inner child’s feelings from a damaging or traumatising past.

 For many of us who have disconnected from feelings we may experience confusion as to what feeling we are feeling at any given time.
-In her book Beverly Engle gives tips for identifying feelings.
+In her book Beverly Engel gives tips for identifying feelings.
 Our body is where we experience our emotions as feelings and sensations, for example grief may be felt as a tightness in the chest or a feeling of pressure around the heart.
 Anger may be felt as a tightening of the jaw or muscles in various parts of the body, often the gut.

 Certainly learning to re-experience our feelings will not be easy for many of us, but we can find resources to help with this process and as we do our level of peace and ability to take action will improve.
 We can reactivate out ability to move through emotions and reclaim our will for positive expression and inner and outer connection one we develop a capacity to own, name, sort out and act for our own positive wellness on these formerly misunderstood or out of touch emotions and feelings.